-1.3 Use effective communication skills across patient populations, colleagues and communities.
+- 1.3 Use communication skills differentially across patient populations, colleagues and communities.

-2.1 Explain and interpret the history of the profession of athletic training and its contemporary structures and issues.
+- 2.1 Understand and interpret the history of the profession of athletic training and its contemporary structures and issues.

-2.2 Analyze, assemble and apply safety and prevention policies.
+- 2.2 Analyze, formulate and influence safety and prevention policies.

-2.3 Professionally function within the structure of organizations and service delivery systems, and under supervision, seek organizational change.
+- 2.3 Function within the structure of organizations and service delivery systems, and under supervision, seek organizational change.

-3.1 Express and apply theory, principles and skills of current athletic training practice for patient care.
+- 3.1 Understand and apply theory, principles and skills of current athletic training practice for patient care.

-3.2 Demonstrate the value base of the profession and its ethical standards and principles and accordingly practice.
+- 3.2 Understand the value base of the profession and its ethical standards and principles and accordingly practice.

-4.1 Demonstrate use of physician direction, consultation, and referral appropriate to the practice of athletic training.
+- 4.1 Use direction, consultation, and referral appropriate to the practice of athletic training.

 Program Plan (pdf)